kath-a-rine/reading-notes/301/class-02.md

 ## Things I want to know more about

 I have an okay handle on state versus prop and when it is appropriate to use.
-I'd like more practice using states and props cement that understanding.
+I'd like more practice using states and props to cement that understanding.